On the preconditioned AOR iterative method for Z-matrices: Numerical experiments

+In \textsc{Figure} 2, we represent the eigenvalue distribution of $P_iA$ ($i=0,\ldots,5$) for $n=30^2=900$.
+This figure illustrates that the spectrum of the preconditioned matrix $P_5A$ is more clustered than those of the matrices $P_iA$ for $i=0,\ldots,4$.

-All of the assumptions are the same as the previous example.
-In Table 3 the spectral radii of the AOR iterative method and in Table 4 numerical results of the GMRES(10) method applied to the preconditioned systems $P_iAx=P_ib$, $i=0,\ldots,4$ are given.
-As we observe preconditioner $P_4$ is the best one among the chosen preconditioners.
+In Table 3, the spectral radii of the AOR iterative method and in Table 4 numerical results of the GMRES(10) method applied to the preconditioned systems $P_iAx=P_ib$, $i=0,\ldots,5$ are given.
+As observed, the preconditioner $P_5$ is the best one among the chosen preconditioners.